mosmn/Notes/sections/theo/hci/interaction-design-basics.md

 - Building and modifying a user model is essential for providing a better user experience.
 - A user model represents personal data associated with a specific user, used to predict the user's actions and common routines.
 - Different types of user models are used based on the application's requirements, and data gathering is crucial in user modeling.
+- The key to user modeling is the data gathering

 ## User Profiling